censusdis/censusdis/.github/README.md

 [![Coverage Badge](../reports/coverage/coverage-badge.svg)](https://vengroff.github.io/censusdis/)
 [![Documentation Status](https://readthedocs.org/projects/censusdis/badge/?version=latest)](https://censusdis.readthedocs.io/en/latest/?badge=latest)

+censusdis is a package for discovering, loading, analyzing, and computing diversity, integration, and segregation metrics to U.S. Census demographic data.
+It is designed

+- to support **every dataset**, **every geography, and every year**.
+It's not just about ACS data through the last time the software was updated and released;
+- to support **all geographies, on and off-spine**, not just states, counties, and census tracts;
+- to have **integrated mapping capabilities** that save you time and extra coding;
+- to be intuitive, Pythonic, and fast.

 Click any of the thumbnails below to see the notebook that generated it.

 [<img src="../docs/_static/images/sample00.png" alt="Integration in SoMa Tracts" height=160>](../notebooks/SoMa%20DIS%20Demo.ipynb)
 [<img src="../docs/_static/images/sample01.png" alt="Diversity in New Jersey" height=160>](../notebooks/ACS%20Demo.ipynb)